 Figure 3.7.10: JJA seasonal mean (1996-2012) skin temperature for: SSMI SSMIS L3C, ARC3 lakes simulation, Filled lakes simulation and the respective differences between them.

-3.7.4 Summary
+Reference: D3.1 Quality Assessment Report

+Submission date: 22 Sept 2022

+Version: 3.3

-The current CCI LSWT and LIC datasets are of limited use to the climate modelling community due to the large amount of cloud cover gaps in the data at daily timescale.
+3.7.4 Summary The current CCI LSWT and LIC datasets are of limited use to the climate modelling community due to the large amount of cloud cover gaps in the data at daily timescale.
 This makes them unsuitable for using as model input or for robust validation of model output.
 However, if a reconstruction was applied as was done to a previous ESA LSWT product (ARC3), they could prove very useful indeed.
 It would also be beneficial if scientifically/mathematically plausible, to try to build on ARC3 by creating a spatially coherent daily time series, rather than point data.
 Spatial data would be particularly useful for larger lakes.
 The difference between the RCM experiments demonstrates that there is a clear impact on climatological means of the surrounding air when including prescribed LSWT and LIC data.
 This generally only applies to larger lakes, but this could be a function of using a 12km RCM where each grid box is 144km2.
 The cold bias in surface air temperature over Russia in winter (compared to E-OBS) is reduced in the prescribed lakes run, and to a lesser extent, the warm bias in summer is also reduced.
 There were smaller effects on precipitation.
 The land surrounding the larger lakes experienced more precipitation in winter, and less in the summer in the ARC3 lakes experiment compared to the Filled lakes experiment.
 Unfortunately, there was not the opportunity in this study to look more deeply into the interactions between the lakes and the surrounding land areas, but this would be an area of interest if there were to be any future work.
 Extreme precipitation and temperature indices, not included in this analysis, could also support for the improvement of the description of lakes and their coupling with the atmosphere, another aspect which could be considered in future work.

-None so far, this research could be the first step in the inclusion of a lake component in the Met Office regional model, which might lead to a publication.

-Lake ECVs team helped to understand the dataset produced by this project and suggested alternative dataset which better matched the high-frequency/completeness requirement of for using lake ECVs in a regional climate model experiment.
-The CCI land surface temperature dataset was also used for climate model validation and the LST CCI CRG consulted on the best version of this dataset to use.
+Publications None so far, this research could be the first step in the inclusion of a lake component in the Met Office regional model, which might lead to a publication.
+Interactions with the ECVs used in this experiment Lake ECVs team helped to understand the dataset produced by this project and suggested alternative dataset which better matched the high-frequency/completeness requirement of for using lake ECVs in a regional climate model experiment.
+Land surface temperature dataset also used for climate model validation.
+Consistency between data products ECV lake products from this project not used directly.
+Recommendations to the CCI ECV teams The main recommendation, discussed in the main text, is to support the work needed to fill gaps in the daily LST and Lake ice datasets by a physics-based reconstruction such as the procedure used by MacCallum and Merchant (2012).
+Reference: D3.1 Quality Assessment Report Submission date: 22 Sept 2022 Version: 3.3